Let’s get you startedSign in or create an account to view your personalized quotes.

 American Collectors offers classic vehicle insurance to owners with at least five years of licensed driving experience, a clean driving record, and a classic vehicle in good condition.
 It also requires drivers to store the vehicle in an enclosed space and not use it for racing or daily driving.

 Unlike some classic car insurers, American Collectors offers coverage options allowing classic vehicle owners to drive up to 7,500 miles per year.
-It also insures other collectibles that aren’t automobiles, such as vintage books, wine collections, and sports memorabilia.[5]
+It also insures other collectibles besides automobiles, such as vintage books, wine collections, and sports memorabilia.

 Classic car insurance eligibility requirements vary from insurer to insurer.
-One may cap your annual mileage between 2,000 and 3,000, while another might offer coverage for up to 7,000 miles per year.
-Generally, however, many classic car insurance companies have similar requirements, such as:
+One may cap your annual mileage between 2,000 and 3,000, while another might offer coverage for up to 7,500 miles per year.
+Generally, though, many classic car insurance companies have similar requirements, such as:

 • The car must be a “pleasure” car and not a “primary” vehicle — one that you use on a daily basis for work, school, family needs, or running errands.